Azerbaijan, Baku, July 23 / Trend E.Ismayilov/

-In July, the State Oil Fund of Azerbaijan (SOFAZ), placed 800 million Turkish liras on short-term deposits of Turkish banks, executive director of the Fund Shahmar Movsumov said at a press conference on the results of activity in the first six months of this year.
+Revenues of the State Oil Fund of Azerbaijan (SOFAZ) amounted to 7 391.9 million manat in the first half of 2012 and expenses - 4 878.1 million manat, executive director of the Fund Shahmar Movsumov said at a press conference on the results of activity in the first six months of this year.

 He noted that most of the fund's revenue - 95.9 per cent was provided through the sale of oil and gas.
 Income from implementation of oil contracts were at 7.0998 billion manat, including the sale of profitable oil and gas - 7091.4 million manat from transit payments - 3.8 million manat.

 During the reporting period, income from assets transferred by foreign investors amounted to 0.2 million manat.
 Some 292.1 million manat was obtained from the management of the Petroleum Fund in January-June.
 Bonus payments amounted to 1.6 million manat, and per acre payments - 2.8 million manat.

 The structure of the Oil Fund expenditures includes 162.5 million manat which has been allocated for activities to improve the welfare of refugees and internally displaced persons, 67 million manat - to finance the project of reconstruction of the Samur-Absheron irrigation system.